Gauge-Independent Emission Spectra and Quantum Correlations in the Ultrastrong Coupling Regime of Open System Cavity-QED: Gauge Invariant Observables

 For weak incoherent pumping, Fig.~\ref{fig:spectra} compares the computed spectra with and without the gauge correction (DGC: dipole-gauge-corrected and DG: dipole-gauge, respectively), for $\eta$ ranging from 0.05 (strong coupling) to 0.5 (USC).
 For relatively small $\eta=0.05$, the DGC (with gauge correction) spectra already begin to deviate from the DG spectra (usual QRM master equation solution).

-With increasing $\eta$, notably, the DGC and DG spectra are substantially different above $\eta=0.1$: the DGC spectra still show a reversed asymmetry, with a significant narrowing of the lower polariton resonance ($\Romannum{1}$) and a broadening of the upper polariton resonance ($\Romannum{3}$); the ratio of higher-lower polariton peak areas under weak excitation changes from $1 - 3 \eta + \mathcal{O}(\eta^2)$ to $1 + 5 \eta + \mathcal{O}(\eta^2)$ with gauge correction --- a dramatic change even for $\eta < 0.1$~\cite{SI}.
+With increasing $\eta$, notably, the DGC and DG spectra are substantially different above $\eta=0.1$: the DGC spectra still show a reversed asymmetry, with a significant narrowing of the lower polariton resonance ($\Romannum{1}$) and a broadening of the upper polariton resonance ($\Romannum{3}$); the ratio of higher-lower polariton peak areas under weak excitation changes from $1 - 3 \eta + \mathcal{O}(\eta^2)$ to $1 + 5 \eta + \mathcal{O}(\eta^2)$ with gauge correction --- a dramatic change even for $\eta < 0.1$ (see Appendix~\ref{sec:AppE}).
 These peaks can be identified as resulting from the $\ket{1}\rightarrow\ket{0}$ (olive arrow on Fig.~\ref{fig:evals}(a)) and $\ket{2}\rightarrow\ket{0}$ (brown arrow) transitions, respectively.
-Since $\lvert{\cal P}_{j,k}\rvert^2$ contributes to photon emission directly through the $\kappa$ decay channel~\cite{savasta_thomasreichekuhn_2021}, the narrowing (broadening) of peak $\Romannum{1}$ ($\Romannum{3}$) with increasing $\eta$ can be explained with Fig.~\ref{fig:evals}(c).
+Since $\lvert{\cal P}_{j,k}\rvert^2$ contributes to photon emission directly through the $\kappa$ decay channel~\cite{2002.02139}, the narrowing (broadening) of peak $\Romannum{1}$ ($\Romannum{3}$) with increasing $\eta$ can be explained with Fig.~\ref{fig:evals}(c).
 Without the correction, the opposite trend is observed, which is again consistent with Fig.~\ref{fig:evals}(c) (dashed lines).
 At $\eta = 0.5$, there is also a noticeable resonance ($\Romannum{2}$) around $\omega = 0.8g$, showing a {\it deep mixing} of the TLS and cavity dynamics in the USC regime.
 We can identify this energy difference with the $\ket{3}\rightarrow\ket{1}$ transition, pink arrow on Fig.~\ref{fig:evals}(a), which also has reduced broadening with $\eta$, cf.~Fig.~\ref{fig:evals}(c).

-We have shown how the gauge correction manifests in modified linewidths and drastically different spectral weights in comparison to the usual QRM---even so far as to result in a complete reversal of the asymmetry predicted from a non-gauge-corrected model~\cite{cao2011qubit} (Fig.~\ref{fig:spectra}, $\eta=0.5$).
+We have shown how the gauge correction manifests in modified linewidths and drastically different spectral weights in comparison to the usual QRM---even so far as to result in a complete reversal of the asymmetry predicted from a non-gauge-corrected model~\cite{cao2011qubit} (Fig.~\ref{fig:spectra2}, $\eta=0.5$).
 We now demonstrate how this gauge correction manifests in the Coulomb gauge.
 To do this, we display results for the cavity-emitted spectrum and CFs with coherent and incoherent pumping, using the discussed dipole gauge and the Coulomb gauge master equation.
-The {\em corrected} Coulomb gauge uses a different system Hamiltonian~\cite{di_stefano_resolution_2019},